Major in Medieval and Early Modern Studies

 2) write an honors thesis, which the student must arrange to research and write under the supervision of a faculty member affiliated with CEMERS.

 Majors writing honors theses may (but are not required to) register for MDVL 498 and MDVL 499.
 These courses may not be used to satisfy course requirements for the MDVL major.

 Ideally, the thesis supervisor should be a faculty member with whom the honors candidate has taken upper-level courses that have been counted towards the MDVL major.
 The supervisor will be selected by the student.
 Once the faculty member agrees to supervise the project, s/he will be appointed by the CEMERS director.

 It is also advisable for the honors candidate to define a topic for the thesis based on advanced work already completed at the 400-level by the time of candidacy.

 When the thesis is complete, a second member of the CEMERS faculty will be appointed to serve as the reader of the thesis.
-Selected by the student, the reader must be approved by the thesis supervisor and appointed by the Program Director.
+Selected by the student, the reader must be approved by the thesis supervisor and appointed by the Undergraduate Director.

 The completed thesis will be evaluated by the faculty supervisor and reader, who will judge whether the work is worthy of honors, high honors or highest honors.
-In case of disagreement between the two readers, a third will be designated by the Program Director.
+In case of disagreement between the two readers, a third will be designated by the Undergraduate Director.
 This process must be complete before the last week of the student's last semester.

 Upon successful completion of the project, the student will present a bound copy of the thesis to the MDVL program for its archive.